sophieemessing/resume/README.md

 Crowd Cow | Seattle, WA | April 2017 - Nov 2017 <br>
 * Utilized dev tools to allocate cuts of beef and poultry into user-friendly shares, and pushed new product lots to ecommerce website up to 3x a day
 * Increased social media followers from 1,200 to 10,000+ followers through original content and influencer partnerships across 10+ demographics
-* Directed, produced, shot and edited photo and video shoots, creating original content to post 2-3x per day.
+* Directed, produced, shot and edited photo and video shoots, creating original content to post 2-3x per day

 **Project Manager | Rolling Press** <br>
 Brooklyn, NY | April 2016 - April 2017 <br>
 * Oversaw production of digital and offset jobs in an environmentally-friendly commercial print shop, managing up to 20 projects per day
-* Consistently provided face-to-face and phone technical support and creative solutions to clients.
+* Consistently provided face-to-face and phone technical support and creative solutions to clients
 * Managed estimating, prepress, proofing and fulfillment within an agile team of 5
-* Drove inside sales and outsourced jobs to industry vendors.
+* Drove inside sales and outsourced jobs to industry vendors

 ---